Ahmad-mufied/pokus-landing-page/tasks/tasks-prd-landing-page.md

   - [x] 4.2 In the `Testimonials` section, implement the UI to display 5 placeholder testimonials.
   - [x] 4.3 Ensure all interactive elements like buttons and links have clear hover and focus states as defined in the UI design.
   - [x] 4.4 Make the entire landing page fully responsive for tablet and mobile devices.

+- [x] Update Open Graph and favicon/logo for social preview